FOCUS-BP ventures back into oil frontiers to boost output | Headlines

 - United Kingdom

+In recent weeks, it has announced plans to acquire a stake from Shell in Australia's giant Browse gas project, and is also in talks, together with Abu Dhabi's national oil company, to buy a 50% stake in Israeli gas producer NewMed Energy.
 While investing more in oil and gas, BP in February said it was also increasing spending on low-carbon fuels and renewables.
-KASKIDA

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)